 - A person with Super Admin privileges in Authentication Manager must create an agent record in Authentication Manager.
 If you did not do this, you must obtain the agent name and the location of the sdconf.rec file from the Authentication Manager Super Admin.

-- For Authentication Manager versions earlier than 8.2 SP1, an Authentication Manager Super Admin must use the Authentication Manager Operations Console to add the hostname and IP address for both the identity router management interface and the identity router portal interface to the Authentication Manager server hosts file.
+- For Authentication Manager versions earlier than 8.2 SP1, use the Operations Console to add the hostname and IP address for the identity router to the Authentication Manager server hosts file.
+For identity routers in the Amazon cloud, add the private IP address.
+For on-premises identity routers, add the hostname and IP address of both the proxy and management interfaces.
 To view and modify the hosts file, sign into the Operations Console and click Administration > Network > Hosts File.

 - If your identity router is configured to communicate with RSA Authentication Manager and the SSO Agent is disabled, you need to upload your own certificate using My Account > Company Settings.
 For instructions, see Configure Company Information and Certificates.